lelou6666/nimbus-docs/cloudinitd/wordpress.rst

 ============

-This example will launch an EC2 cloud application which runs a `wordpress <http://www.wordpress.com>`_ system.
-Two virtual machines will be launched, the first runs a `MySQL <http://www.mysql.com>`_ database, and the second runs the wordpress service.
+This example will launch an EC2 cloud application which runs a `WordPress <http://wordpress.org/>`_ system.
+Two virtual machines will be launched, the first runs a `MySQL <http://www.mysql.com>`_ database, and the second runs the WordPress service.

 .. warning::
     Running VMs on EC2 requires an EC2 account which will be charged.
 At the